JlUgia/gae-starter-api-go/README.md

-moscow14-api
+gae-starter-multi-api-go
 ============

-API built over App Engine and written in Go to collect attendees from Droidcon Moscow 2014
+Basic API built over App Engine and written in Go to collect users